janko/rodauth-rails/README.md

 function calls).

-If ActiveRecord is used in the application, the `rodauth:install` generator will have automatically set up Sequel with the [sequel-activerecord-adapter] gem.
-This gem configures Sequel to reuse the existing ActiveRecord connection for its database interaction.
+If ActiveRecord is used in the application, the `rodauth:install` generator will have automatically configured Sequel to reuse ActiveRecord's database connection (using the [sequel-activerecord_connection] gem).

 This means that, from the usage perspective, Sequel can be considered just as an implementation detail of Rodauth.